uptonking/note4yaoo/algs-tree-lsm.md

 ## [Tokutek White Paper: A Comparison of Log-Structured Merge (LSM) and Fractal Tree Indexing_201408](http://highscalability.com/blog/2014/8/6/tokutek-white-paper-a-comparison-of-log-structured-merge-lsm.html)

+- CouchDB uses a modified B+ tree.
+- We've learned a lot fascinating details over the years about the use of Log-structured merge-trees in Cassandra, HBase and LevelDB.
+- What may not be so familiar is Tokutek's Fractal Tree Indexing technology that is supposed to be even better than B+ trees and LSMs.
+  - The paper starts with an explanation of write amplification, read amplification, and space amplification, the metrics that will be used to compare B trees, FT indexes, and LSMs.
 # more-lsm
 - [Key-Value Separation in LSM Storage Engines_202312](https://www.skyzh.dev/blog/2023-12-31-lsm-kv-separation-overview/)

 - [LSM树详解 - 知乎](https://zhuanlan.zhihu.com/p/181498475)